darrylabbate/site/src/aoc20day8.md

 If the string in `p[i]` contains the letter "`a`", we know the instruction is `acc`; we add the value of `p[i]` to `a`.
-As mentioned earlier, AWK will coerce the string to number when used as an addition operand.
+As mentioned earlier, AWK will coerce the string to a number when used as an addition operand.
 We also increment `i` so `p[i]` will point to the succeeding instruction when the interpreter loop jumps back to the beginning.